mdyao/PolarFree/README.md

 - ✅ **2025-03-23** - 🛠️ Repository initialized with documentation.
 - ✅ **2025-03-23** - 🔗 Project Page officially launched.
 - ✅ **2025-03-23** - 📄 Paper available on arXiv.
-- ⬜ TODO: 🚀 Provide core codebase and pre-trained models for evaluation.
+- ✅ **2025-04-21**: 🚀 Provide core codebase and pre-trained models for evaluation.
 - ⬜ TODO: 📦 Release the full PolaRGB dataset with download links.
 - ⬜ TODO: 📝 Publish training code and instructions.